 The 54 galleries throughout the Vatican Museums boast an unrivaled collection of masterpieces, amassed by its many Popes.
 In 1506, Pope Julius II started this significant anthology by acquiring the Museum’s first piece, a marble sculpture “Laocoon and His Sons”.
-Considered a hub of Renaissance treasures, the Museums offer a broad cross-section of artworks, spanning from the 12th century to the 19th century.
+Considered a hub of Renaissance treasures, the Museums offer a wide section of artworks, spanning from the 12th century to the 19th century.

-Once inside, visitors are first greeted by Momo’s “Snail Staircase”, an enormous spiral staircase, which was designed in 1832.
-Offering a truly unique interweaving of sculptures, paintings, tapestries, and artifacts, the Vatican Museums are made up of rooms or “sale”, one more remarkable than the next.
+Once inside, visitors are first greeted by Momo’s “Snail Staircase”, designed in 1832.
+This enormous spiral staircase leads its visitors into the truly unique interweaving maze of sculptures, paintings, tapestries, and artifacts.
+The Vatican Museums are made up of a series spectacularly decorated rooms, one more remarkable than the next.

-In addition to Michelangelo’s famed frescoes adorning the Sistine Chapel and Raphael’s Rooms, the Vatican Museums undeniably have a notable treasure-chest of splendid masterpieces.
+In addition to Michelangelo’s famed frescoes adorning the Sistine Chapel and the great works of the Raphael Rooms, the Vatican Museums undeniably have an amazing treasure-chest of splendid masterpieces.